 Sen. Carper Reacts to President Obama’s State of the Union Address

-WASHINGTON – Tonight, Sen. Tom Carper (D-Del.), ranking member of the Committee on Homeland Security and Governmental Affairs and a member of the Finance and Environment and Public Works Committees, released the following statement reacting to President Obama’s State of the Union address:
+WASHINGTON – Tonight, Sen. Tom Carper (D-Del.) released the following statement reacting to President Obama’s State of the Union address:

 “Tonight, President Obama laid out a strong vision for our country.
 I am encouraged by his commitment to several key issues, not the least of which is addressing our nation’s debt and deficit in a balanced, pragmatic way.
 As we face yet another set of ‘fiscal cliffs’ in the coming weeks and months, we must, as the President suggested, find ways to end this style of ‘crisis governing.’
 We need to come together to raise real revenues by reforming the tax code, reform our entitlement programs, and continue to reform our health care system to reduce costs and improve quality.
 The President also underscored his commitment to growing our economy and helping put more people back to work.
 To do that, I believe we must invest in three key areas: a world-class workforce; modern, innovative infrastructure and transportation systems; and the research and development that can create new technologies, products and even industries right here in America.
 I stand ready to work with both my colleagues in Congress and the President to set that plan in motion and turn our middling economic recovery into a robust one.
 The President also announced an executive order to address the security and resilience of our nation’s critical cyber infrastructure.
 This action is an important piece of protecting America’s cyber networks, and I look forward to heeding the President’s call and working with my colleagues in Congress to pass legislation to strengthen our cybersecurity.
 Additionally, I stand beside the President’s bold agenda to curb gun violence in America and to reform our badly broken immigration system.